maneatsbible/maneatsbible.github.io/book.md

 ---
 title: How to Eat the Bible
-toc: true
 ---

 {% include toc %}

 # Preface

-This is a book....
+This will be a book about the plain reading of the Bible, Lord willing.